meiyi1986/vuw-ecco/content/authors/amer-saeed/_index.md

 ---
 # Display name
-title: Meng Xu
+title: Amer Saeed
-# weight: -1
+# weight: 10

 # Username (this should match the folder name)
 authors:
-  - meng-xu
+  - amer-saeed

 # Is this the primary user of the site?
 superuser: false